Benjamin-Wall/Advanced-Discord-Bot-js8/README.md

 NOTE: ignore the [ ] that just shows what should be there when entering the command

 ```
+addrole [@NAME] [ROLE] [LENGTH] - This adds the role of the mentioned person for certain time
+removerole [@NAME] [ROLE] - This removes the role mentioned from the person mentioned
 dev - This is just a simple reply to the user
-prefix [NEW PREFIX] - This can change the bots prefix (locally)
 rename [NAME] - This renames the bot to whatever "name" is
+kick [@NAME] - To kick the mentioned user from the server.
 clear [NUMBER] - This purge deletes any amount of number of messages in a text channel
-addrole [@NAME] [ROLE] [LENGTH] - This adds the role of the mentioned person for certain time
-removerole [@NAME] [ROLE] - This removes the role mentioned from the person mentioned
-kick [@NAME] - To kick the mentioned user from the server.
 ```

 ## TO DO: